Categories: Self Management Tips

 5 Tips That Allow You to Take a Weekly Vacation

-So the big question is why don’t we do this more often like once per week?
+So the big question is, why don’t we do this more often, like once weekly?

 I believe that we can if we follow these guidelines:

 1. Every Friday afternoon begins a new vacation.
-Plan your week so that have your work done by Friday at 2 pm or you can’t take the weekend off.
-Even better is to plan something you love to do for Saturday morning and you can’t reward yourself unless you get your work done.
+Plan your week to have your work done by Friday at 2 pm, or you can’t take the weekend off.
+Even better is planning something you love to do for Saturday morning, and you can’t reward yourself unless you finish your work.

 3. Schedule those tasks into your calendar.
-Each task gets a realistic time block and you must get those tasks done each day.
+Each task gets a realistic time block, and you must complete it each day.

 4. Keep another list of the items that didn’t make your weekly list.
-This helps you start next week’s planning and allows you to park the less significant items.
-You will feel much better and you won’t lose ideas.
+This will help you start next week’s planning and allow you to park the less significant items.
+You will feel much better, and you won’t lose ideas.

 5. Enlist an accountability partner.
 Proclaim to your spouse or friend what you are committing to getting done and the “prize” when you accomplish it.
-I highly recommend hiring a professional Business Coach, like me, to help stay organized and productive.
+I highly recommend hiring a professional Business Coach like me to help you stay organized and productive.

 Enjoy your weekly vacation!